(Thanks for sharing this sermon on Facebook over a 600 times!)

 In Genesis 1:1 God picked up the bow of creation and notched on the string His ultimate power.
 God then pulled back the bow of creation and with unlimited power shot this universe into existence.
 Every atom within the whole of the creation, from the moment of beginning to the end of time, follows the trajectory that was determined by the master archer.

 To us it looks like life is random, but in God’s first action He knew each successive reaction that would follow.
-God knew the trillions of possible paths the universe could take; God chose one.
+God knew the quad-trillions of possible paths the universe could take; and God chose one.
 God was forced to make a decision about how it would all start, continue and end, before He even started.
 He couldn’t help it.
 God can’t be ignorant of his actions.
 At the moment of His first action God chose each following action all the way to the end.

 God can’t sin.
 God can’t stop being holy.
 God can’t stop controlling the future.
 That’s just the way it is with God.

 And God predetermined the destination of your destiny.
 It’s a necessary outcome of His sovereignty.